Religion of the Shang dynasty: Ritual bronzeware

+Shang ritual bronzes were cast by the piece-mould, or section-mould, process rather than by lost-wax casting – a distinction established by the Swedish collector Orvar Karlbeck in 1935 – with outer moulds built in segments around a clay model and then reassembled around a core for casting.
+The decoration of a vessel was laid out in units corresponding to those mould sections, the vertical flanges falling along the seams.
+Lukas Nickel has argued from this that ornament was carved into the moulds rather than onto the model, which would account both for the taotie being rarely mirror-symmetrical and for vessels of identical shape never carrying identical decoration – among them the fifty-three gu beakers from the Tomb of Fu Hao, no two of which are ornamented alike.
+(Note: Nickel's argument runs against the prevailing view, associated with Noel Barnard and Robert Bagley, that most ornament was executed on the model and transferred to the mould.)

 Ritual economy

-The Shang perpetuated their religion by institutionalising an economic sector – called the ritual economy – to support the ceremonial structure, possibly with care from specialists.
-The high frequency of Shang rituals has caused modern scholarship to estimate their resulting economic cost at considerable levels, contributing to a ritual expense which might make up 10% of ancient China's total gross domestic product.
+The Shang, possibly with specialised care, institutionalised a ritual economy to perpetuate their religion.
+Modern scholarship associates the high frequency of Shang rituals with a considerable economic cost, contributing to a ritual expense which might make up 10% of ancient China's total gross domestic product.
 Such investments in religion may have motivated Shang labourers with promised reciprocal blessings from the deities.

 Most divinations concerning economic activities focus on the provisioning of sacrifices.
 The Late-period ritual economy is estimated to have provided the practitioners with up to 500,000 cattle individuals, together with even larger numbers of pigs and sheep.
 Their ritual consumption also functioned as a mechanism for Shang food redistribution.
 Cattle herding contributed to the supplying of oracle bones, which may number up to millions even only during the Late period.

-At the Late Shang capital Yinxu, the demand for sacrificial bronzes led to millions of labour hours with the input possibly comprising hundreds of tonnes of metal, the sources of which may include lands beyond the domain of direct Shang control.
+At the Late Shang capital, the demand for sacrificial bronzes led to millions of labour hours with the input possibly comprising hundreds of tonnes of metal, the sources of which may include lands beyond the domain of direct Shang control.
 Late Shang human sacrifice is described as contributing to a significant decrease in the working population, as the human victims possibly had been under forced labour when waiting for their final ritual executions.
 The loss of such economic power during the 200 years of Late Shang is variously estimated as ranging from 10,000 to 200,000 sacrificed labourers, most of whom were probably not recorded in Shang inscriptions.

 The state ritual economy was augmented by similar, smaller versions commissioned by Shang elites.
 An external exchange network was maintained from the Early to Late periods, supplying ritual items through trade, gifting, and tribute.
 In particular, inscriptions record tributary polities such as Que (雀) providing the Shang with oracle bones, and there are ritual cowries obtained through long trade routes that extended to the Indian Ocean.